DragonsRule10/dragonsrule10.com/README.md

 ### All money earned goes right back to Dragon Studio!

 # Partners!
-> Partners can be people I have worked with, to companys that colabe with me!
+> Partners can be people I have worked with, to companies that colab with me!
 ### Captain Chaos
 >Co-Developer of Dragon Studio
 >
 >(aka ChaosFire11, and other usernames.)
 >
->Discord: FireClaw24#4521
+>Talk to me in the Discord Server!

 ### (To become a partner in Dragon Studio please make a request in the Discord as we need a Dev team!)